eshabaweja/mini-tasks/striver-core-scrape/core_interviews.md

 <b>VPN, advantages and disadvantages of it </b>- VPN (Virtual Private Network) : VPN or the Virtual Private Network is a private WAN
 - (Wide Area Network) built on the internet.
 It allows the creation of a secured tunnel
 - (protected network) between different networks using the internet (public network).
 By using the VPN, a client can connect to the organisation’s network remotely.

-- Advantages of VPN :
+**Advantages of VPN :**

-- 1. VPN is used to connect offices in different geographical locations remotely and is
-- cheaper when compared to WAN connections.
+- VPN is used to connect offices in different geographical locations remotely and is cheaper when compared to WAN connections.
-- 2. VPN is used for secure transactions and confidential data transfer between
-- multiple offices located in different geographical locations.
+- VPN is used for secure transactions and confidential data transfer between multiple offices located in different geographical locations.
-- 3. VPN keeps an organisation’s information secured against any potential threats or
-- intrusions by using virtualization.
+- VPN keeps an organisation’s information secured against any potential threats or intrusions by using virtualization.
-- 4. VPN encrypts the internet traffic and disguises the online identity
+- VPN encrypts the internet traffic and disguises the online identity

-- Disadvantages of VPN :
+**Disadvantages of VPN :**

-- 1. Not designed for continuous use
+- Not designed for continuous use
-- 2. Complexity prevents scalability
+- Complexity prevents scalability
-- 3. Lack of granular security
+- Lack of granular security
-- 4. Unpredictable performance
+- Unpredictable performance
-- 5. Unreliable availability
+- Unreliable availability

 <b>LAN</b>- A local area network (LAN) is a collection of devices connected together in one physical location, such as a building, office, or home.
 A LAN can be small or large, ranging from a home network with one user to an enterprise network with thousands of users and devices in an office or school.